Generic Name: cilostazol (sye-LOE-sta-zol)

-Abnormal stools; back pain; diarrhea; dizziness; gas; headache; increased cough; indigestion; light-headedness; mild sore throat; muscle aches; nausea; runny nose; stomach pain.
+Abnormal stools; back pain; diarrhea; dizziness; headache; indigestion; nausea; runny nose; stomach pain; throat irritation.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of cilostazol:

 Store cilostazol at 77 degrees F (25 degrees C).
 Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
 Store in a tightly closed container.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep cilostazol out of the reach of children and away from pets.

 - If you have any questions about cilostazol, please talk with your doctor, pharmacist, or other health care provider.

 - Cilostazol is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.

 - Check with your pharmacist about how to dispose of unused medicine.